Back to Connecticut

 Plain English Breakdown

-This law requires the Department of Social Services to provide quarterly reports with detailed data about self-directed home care programs.
+This law requires the Commissioner of Social Services to submit quarterly reports containing specific data about self-directed home care programs and their fiscal intermediaries.

 What This Bill Does